Is Your Georgia Home In Need of Repairs? There Are Grants That Can Help

 FHA’s 203(k) Rehabilitation Mortgage Insurance

-The FHA offers the 203(k) Rehabilitation Mortgage Insurance to support a purchase or refinance and repair of a single-family home.
-The program insures a single, long-term, fixed or adjustable rate loan on properties at least one-year-old and in need of no less than $5,000 in rehabilitation, such as:
+The FHA offers the 203(k) Rehabilitation Mortgage Insurance to support the purchase or refinance and repair of a single-family home.
+The program insures a single, long-term, fixed or adjustable rate loan on properties at least a year old and in need of no less than $5,000 in rehabilitation, such as:

 If you have a less extensive project, the FHA provides a Limited 203(k) Mortgage, financing up to $35,000 to cover improvement projects identified by an FHA appraiser or inspector.

-203(k) is a convenient option that saves an individual from high interest rates, making homeownership more accessible across income levels.
-You’ll apply through an FHA-approved lender and can find the list of lenders and other program details here.
+203(k) is a convenient option that saves individuals from high interest rates, making homeownership more accessible across income levels.
+You’ll apply through an FHA-approved lender, and you can find the list of lenders and other program details here.

 How to find county- and city-specific programs for home repair grants in Georgia